Wool rug cleaning

 Make your own rug cleaning solution

 Spills could happen on a daily basis, that’s why before using any harsh stain removal products, try eliminating the blemish with plain water.
-If a liquid leak occurred, blot any remaining fluids from the surface and soak a clean white cloth in cold water.
-Start to lightly dab the stain from the corners and then move your way to the center.
-Don’t underrate the benefits of normal water even when treating a leak.
+If a liquid leak occurred on your wool carpet, blot any remaining fluids from the surface with a dry cloth and soak a clean white cloth in cold water.
+Start to lightly dab the fresh stain from the corners and then move your way to the center.
+Don’t underrate the benefits of normal water, even when treating a leak.
 If you start treating the blemish as soon as it has appeared on the rug, plain cold water will most likely save the day.
-To get rid of stains, mix some cold water and vinegar and apply the solution with a white cloth, then dab away any remaining scum.
-For more stubborn leaks, you can also add some baking powder.
+To get rid of stains, mix some cold water with white vinegar or mild liquid soap and apply the solution with a white cloth, then dab away any remaining scum.
+For more stubborn leaks or pet stains, you can also sprinkle baking soda.

 Airing out the rug